Chic-Choc Mountains

-The Chic-Choc Mountains, also spelled Shick Shocks, is a mountain range in the central region of the Gaspe Peninsula in Quebec, Canada.
-It is a part of the Notre Dame Mountains, which is a continuation of the Appalachian Mountains.
+The Chic-Choc Mountains, also spelled Shick Shocks, form a mountain range in the central region of the Gaspe Peninsula in Quebec, Canada.
+It is a part of the Notre Dame Mountains, which are a subrange of the Appalachians.

 History

 The name Chic-Chocs comes from the Mi'kmaq word sigsôg, meaning "crags" or "rocky mountains."
 It has undergone many different spellings over time, including Chikchâks (1836), Shick-shock (1857), and Chick-Saws (1863).